timothybruns/Weather-App/README.md

 # HOMEWORK: Weather App!!!

-Wait a second...I think I've heard that before?
+Wait a second...
+I think I've heard that before...

 Yup!
-You've built a mobile weather app already, BUT tonight you will rebuild it using REACT! 😉
+You've built a weather app already, BUT tonight you will rebuild it using REACT! 😉

 ### A quick reminder of how your app should look:

 #### Mobile